Abhishekverma23797/Solarpoducts/README.txt

       - filter products
       - review a product
       - share a product
-    - wishlist
-      - add product to wishlist
-      - remove product from wishlist
     - cart managment
       - add a product in cart
       - change quantity in the cart
       - delete an product from cart
     - order managment
       - place an order
-      - cancel an order
       - update an order
       - list orders
         - track an order